wp-plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 1.13 =
-= 1.12 =
+* fixed bug that broke uploads from Library page and showed code = 1.12 =
 * fixed bug that meant some of the library functionality didn't because variable as initalisation code exists on addtional pages.
 = 1.11 =